reesep/reesep.github.io/classes/127/README.md

-# CSCI 127 - The Joy and Beauty of Data     [ Snow-mester 2020 ]
+# CSCI 127 - The Joy and Beauty of Data
+# Snowmester 2020